 You’ll learn to present your research findings clearly and effectively, through your thesis, presentations and publications.

 When you study with VU at PhD level, you’ll have access to our institutes and research centres.

-Our Centre for Applied Informatics (CAI) is a leading research group in computing and IT applications.
+Our Program of Applied Informatics (PAI) is a leading research group in computing and IT applications.
 It engages computer scientists and partners from the public and private sectors to develop IT applications that benefit society.

-Professor Yanchun Zhang and his team at the CAI have developed algorithms to predict patients' vital signs and provide early warning of complications during surgery.
+Professor Yanchun Zhang and his team at the PAI have developed algorithms to predict patients' vital signs and provide early warning of complications during surgery.

 VU’s Centre of Policy Studies (CoPS) undertakes economic-modelling research for government and businesses.
 CoPS's economic-modelling software, GEMPACK, is licensed to users in around 70 countries.